paulChao/Jekyll-Mono/about.md

 ## Education

-* MS, Electrical and Computer Engineering from University of Florida. -2012
+* Master of Science, Electrical and Computer Engineering.
+   University of Florida.
+Jan 2010 - May 2012

-* MS, Mechanical and Aerospace Engineering from University of Florida. -2012
+* Master of Science, Mechanical and Aerospace Engineering.
+   University of Florida.
+Jan 2010 - May 2012

-* BS, Bio-Industrial Mechatronics Engineering from National Taiwan University. -2008
+* Bachelor of Science, Bio-Industrial Mechatronics Engineering.
+   National Taiwan University.
+Sep 2004 - Jun 2008

 ## Roles

 Embedded Electrical Engineer, Global Technology Systems, Inc. 2012 - present

 <!--